mdymel/devblog.dymel.pl/_posts/2016-11-03-angular2-and-i18n-translate-your-app.markdown

 {% endhighlight %}

 ## Configuring the application
 First, we need to load the text plugin and setup the language to use.
-The latter can be done using cookies, or read from some sort of API.
+The latter can be done using cookies or read from some sort of API.
 For the purpose of this post, I simply hardcoded it.
 The code below has to be added to `index.html`, before the app initialization.

 {% highlight js %}
 // Get the locale id somehow